WojciechKKK/weather_app/README.md

 * [Setup](#setup)

 #### General info
-The apps shows the current weather conditions for the selected city.
+The apps shows the weather conditions for the current location (ip address) and other cities.

 #### Technologies